Skip to content

 In addition to scheduled financial statement and performance audits, several factors may impact our originally planned audits:

-As a result, we may need to adjust our resource allocation from our current work to address these requests promptly.
+As a result, we may need to adjust our resource allocation from our current work to respond to these requests promptly.

 We look forward to sharing our results with Albertans throughout the year.